So you want to be a trader?

 What you need to bear in mind is that this is a prop trading firm.
 As you progress people will be more than happy to share a trade idea or two and pass on some ever-elusive ‘edge’.
 But at the end of the day, it’s you that’s clicking the mouse.
 No one else can put the trade on for you.
 Furthermore, edge comes and goes.
 If you’re going to be successful you need to learn how to find good trades yourself.
 This is a necessary skill because if a strategy dries up you need to be comfortable enough to go searching for another one.
 And no one can do that for you.
 Not here anyway.

 Well good news, the internship is the absolute best way to manage your expectations of an incredibly difficult but rewarding career.
-Along with that, you get to do it in a pretty relaxed way, while having access to a gym, pool table, table tennis table, PlayStations, and even better access to some of the top discretionary traders in the business.
+Along with that, you get to do it in a pretty relaxed way, while getting advice from your trainers and even better access to some of the top discretionary traders in the business.

 The hard work is ahead of you if you decide to stick it out.
 Nonetheless, diving headfirst into the full trainee program with no idea of how hard the work is can be incredibly difficult.
 It’s been done but a hell of a lot of people will find out very quickly that it’s not for them.
 The internship cuts through all that.